Ashish-Reddy-T/symptomSense/README.md

 ## Frontend Features
 - Text + image submission with MediaRecorder-based audio capture.
 - Live STT transcription populates the query box.
-- TTS playback generates speech from answers via Piper.
+- TTS playback via Piper, inline citations, follow-up actions, and confidence banners rendered in the UI.

 ## Architecture
 See `AGENTS.md` and `tree.md` for the complete blueprint plus Mermaid diagram.